Panchimalco: History

 Panchimalco was founded by the pre-Columbian Toltec people who may have emigrated to the area following the fall of their empire in Tabasco in what is now Mexico.
 During the Spanish conquest of the territory, the area was called "El Fuerte" (the fortress) because of the concave shape of the land that gave the indigenous population an advantage.

 The Spanish established Panchimalco as a village, and built its famous colonial church, one of the most important historical monuments in El Salvador.
 Its original construction date, circa 1725, make it the oldest surviving colonial structure in El Salvador.
 The church, consecrated to the Holy Cross of Rome, and bearing that name (Santa Cruz de Roma), has been damaged in the various earthquakes that have shaken El Salvador through the centuries, beginning with one registered in 1736.
 The church consists of a single nave covered by a roof supported by 16 wooden beams.
 It contains an altar reredos done in the French baroque style, but its most well-known feature is its bleached white colonial façade.
 Like many colonial churches, it fronts a central square centered on a large cypress tree.
 The clay floor is not original, but marks a restoration completed in 1970.
 The church was declared a national historic monument by the Salvadoran congress on February 27, 1975.

+The hurricane of early June 1934 caused some 54 deaths in Panchimalco.